December 27, 2010

 Sombrero Peak (taken on the drive out)

-We walked east for just a minute or two through a wash until we saw a good line through the cactus, and started hiking up the steep slope at 7:20am.
-We gained 500 feet in a fifth of a mile, reaching a low angle plateau where the views really opened up.
+We walked east for a minute or two through a wash until we saw a good line through the cactus, and started hiking up the steep slope at 7:20am.
+We gained 500 feet in a fifth of a mile, reaching a low angle plateau where the views opened up.
 From the plateau we could see down to Indian Valley behind us, Sombrero in front of us, and the very top of False Sombrero to the north, to which we would be heading as soon as we got down from Sombrero.

 Sombrero2